ShortChangedDegen/Scd.ProjectX.Client/README.md

 # ShortChangedDegen's (Unofficial) ProjectX API Client

+Go check out https://github.com/adammarquette/MarqSpec.Client.ProjectX .
+It's the beefed up version that used agentic AI to develop and cover more use cases.
+This was the POC, and then AI was used to polish it.

 Provides common boilerplate functionality for communicating with the [ProjectX REST API and event hubs.](https://gateway.docs.projectx.com/docs/intro)

 ---